wangzh3/wangzh3.github.io/_posts/2019-10-20-Affective-computing-and-machine-learning.md

 This research proposes a method for training convolutional neural networks for human facial expression image classification.
 The trained networks may be used for human emotions analysis in many applications,such as ensuringsafe driving and human-computer interaction.
 Commonly, a neural network can be trained by using whole face images.
 However, face outline can influence emotion recognition.
 Since the face outline can influence the emotion feature extraction.
 As a solution to this problem, we proposed to traini a network on the key points of facial images.
 The average classification accuracy of the network is 33% (7 emotion classes), which shows it is a promising method.

-The reseaerch paper is available [here](https://github.com/wangzh3/wangzh3.github.io/blob/master/upload/Human%20emotion%20recognition%20based%20on%20facial%20expression.pdf).
-The source code is available [here](https://github.com/wangzh3/facial-emotion-recognition.git)
+The reseaerch paper and the source code is available [here](https://github.com/wangzh3/facial-emotion-recognition/blob/master/Human%20emotion%20recognition%20based%20on%20facial%20expression.pdf).

 ![](https://github.com/wangzh3/wangzh3.github.io/blob/master/upload/facial%20emo.jpg?raw=true)